Breezeemr/dromon-doc/deployment/README.md

 # Deployment

-For trying Blaze for the first time, there is a Quick Start Guide:
+For trying Dromon for the first time, there is a Quick Start Guide:

 {% page-ref page="quick-start.md" %}